Stadio Olimpico Grande Torino: The original project: Stadio Municipale Benito Mussolini

 The stadium was originally named after Benito Mussolini, and was built to host the Littoriali Games of the fascist year XI, held in 1933 and the World Student Games in the same year.

-The Municipal Administration, to shorten the construction time, announced a competition and divided the work among three companies: the stadium (stands, bleachers, and internal works) was entrusted to Saverio Parisi of Rome (and designed by the architect Rafaello Fagnoni and engineers Bianchini and Ortensi); the athletic field, the Tower of Marathon, and the ticket offices to Eng.
+The Municipal Administration, to shorten the construction time, announced a competition and divided the work among three companies: the stadium (stands, bleachers, and internal works) was entrusted to Saverio Parisi of Rome (and designed by the architect Raffaello Fagnoni and engineers Enrico Bianchini and Dagoberto Ortensi); the athletic field, the Tower of Marathon, and the ticket offices to Eng.
 Vannacci and Lucherini (project architect Brenno Del Giudice, Prof. Colonnetti and Eng.
 Vannacci), and the indoor pool to the Eng.
 E. Faletti Company (project architect Bonicelli and Eng.
 Villanova).
 The Eng.
 Guido De Bernardi Company undertook the preparation of fields and slopes.

 Work began in September 1932.
 The stadium was inaugurated on 14 May 1933 by the Secretary of the National Fascist Party, Achille Starace, at the beginning of the Littoriali.
 The first soccer match played in the new stadium was between Juventus and Hungary's Újpest FC (6–2), the return leg of the quarter-finals of the Central European Cup, on 29 June 1933.